sjtechmeetup/sjtechmeetup.github.io/index.md

 ---
 layout: default
-title: title here
+title: Meetup Info
 ---

-???
-Looking for a tech meetup in South Jersey?
+Looking for good tech discussion, education, or networking in South Jersey?
+This is a community page with info from a number of tech meetups in the area.
 Here are a few you might be interested in:

 * **South Jersey Python and Web Development** - Hammonton, NJ
 * **Cape May Technology Meetup** - Cape May Court House, NJ
 * **Full Stack Javascript** - Cherry Hill, NJ

-Here is some of our recent activity:
+## Recent News
 <ul>
   {% for post in site.posts %}
     <li>